netkit-ng/netkit-ng.github.io/pages/index.rst

 =================

+Netkit-NG is a fork of `the Netkit project`_ to bring new functionnalities and support for recent debian kernels and filesystems:

+* `netkit-ng-build`_ is a set of reusable scripts to build the fs and kernel binaries for Netkit.
+The solution is based on `rootstrap` (a script to build UML fs maintained by debian team) and the kernels provided by Debian.
+At the present time, only Wheezy is supported.
-Netkit-NG is a fork of `the Netkit project`_ to bring new functionnalities and support for recent debian kernels and filesystems.
-It includes an updated version of `netkit-core` which supports the new fs image format and includes other contributions released by various github users.
+* `netkit-ng-core`_ is an updated version of netkit-core which support the new fs image format and includes other contributions released by various github users.

 What is the differences between Netkit-NG and Netkit ?
 ======================================================

-Netkit-NG:
+Netkit-NG
   * filesystem and kernel based on Debian Wheezy
   * uml_dump support (UML network sniffer without root rights)
   * The FS and kernel can be rebuild: adding / removing packages and change kernel options are possible

-Netkit:
+Netkit
   * filesystem and kernel based on Debian lenny (deprected since 02/2012)
   * stable since a long time
   * includes MPLS patches

-Latest version
+Latest release
 ==============

-If you're interested on "ready-to-use" binaries, please install:
+Binaries (for end-users):
   * The netkit-NG core version 3.0.4: `netkit-ng-core-32-3.0.4.tar.bz2`_
   * The Netkit-NG filesystem version 7.0: `netkit-ng-filesystem-i386-F7.0.tar.bz2`_
   * The Netkit-NG kernel version 3.2: `netkit-ng-kernel-i386-K3.2.tar.bz2`_

 Installing Netkit-NG
 ====================